nragaz/clippy/README.md

 ![Clippy in action](http://img.skitch.com/20090213-cjiawnwig8udf5a6qf1c45cne8.png)

+This fork uses jQuery's text attribute instead of innerHTML, to ensure that HTML entities are copied correctly.

 Here is a sample Rails (Ruby) helper that can be used to place Clippy on a
 page: